rachaelkalicun/evercooked_blog/source/blog/sourdough-beignets.html.md

   - Powdered sugar, for dusting
 cuisine: New Orleans
 instructions:
-  - In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar using the paddle attachment.
+  - In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar.
   - Add the flour and salt, mixing until a sticky dough forms.
 Cover and let rest for 30 minutes.
-  - Switch to the dough hook and knead on medium-low speed for about 6 to 8 minutes.
-Transfer to an oiled bowl, cover, and let rise at room temperature for 8-10 hours (or overnight) until doubled in size".
+  - Knead on medium-low speed for about 6 to 8 minutes.
+Transfer to an oiled bowl, cover, and let rise at room temperature for 8-10 hours (or overnight) until doubled in size.
   - Roll out the dough to 1/4-inch thickness and cut into squares or diamonds.
 Let them rest for 1-2 hours until puffy.
   - Heat oil in a deep pan to 350°F (175°C).
 Fry beignets in batches until golden brown, about 1-2 minutes per side.
   - Drain on paper towels and generously dust with powdered sugar.
 Serve warm.